Computational Pathology: A Survey Review and The Way Forward: Model Learning for CPath

-Once an application domain and corresponding dataset have been chosen, the next step of developing a CoPath tool involves designing of an appropriate model and representation learning paradigm.
-Representation learning refers to a set of algorithmic techniques dedicated to learning feature representations of a certain data domain that can be used in downstream tasks such as classification, segmentation, etc \cite{bengio2012representation}.
-In CoPath, the amount of data available for a given annotation level and task are the key determinants to designing a model and learning technique.
-Neural networks have emerged as the goto models in learning representations of data that are rich enough to avoid hand-crafted features and lead to great performance improvements over other models \cite{lecun2015deep}.
+Once an application domain and corresponding dataset have been chosen, the next step of developing a CPath tool involves designing of an appropriate model and representation learning paradigm.
+Representation learning refers to a set of algorithmic techniques dedicated to learning feature representations of a certain data domain that can be used in downstream tasks \cite{bengio2012representation}.
+In CPath, the amount of data available for a given annotation level and task are the key determinants to designing a model and learning technique.
+The last decade has shown neural network architectures to become the dominant method in many machine-learning domains because they are rich enough to avoid handcrafted features and offer superior performance. \cite{lecun2015deep}.
 The annotation level of the data pertaining to the task corresponds to the level of supervision for the learning technique applied.
-This relationship between data annotation level and learning supervision level is overviewed in Figure \ref{fig:types_of_learning}.
+This relationship between data annotation level and learning supervision level is surveyed in Figure \ref{fig:types_of_learning}.

-This section details the various types of representation learning models and techniques, along with their corresponding tasks relevant to the CoPath field.
-Figure \ref{fig:models} highlights the most common backbone architectures used for feature encoding in state-of-the-art research, based on the corresponding tasks.
-More details are provided in Table \ref{TT} from the supplementary section.
+This section details the various types of models and learning techniques, along with the tasks they have been applied to in CPath.
+Figure \ref{fig:models} highlights the most common backbone architectures used for feature encoding in SOTA research, based on the corresponding tasks.
+More details are provided in Table \ref{TT} from the supplementary materials.
 The selection of architectures is then compared to draw useful insights into accuracy, computational complexity, and limitations.
-Lastly, existing challenges in learning model design are investigated.
+Lastly, existing challenges in model design are investigated.